 “Hey, have you seen a group of Mexicans?”

 “Huh?”
 I said.
-I was caught off guard by the question.
+The question caught me off guard.

-“Well avoid them if you do.
-They are mostly drug runners, and would kill you as soon as look at you.
-We have been chasing a small group from the border for a couple of days.”
+“Well, avoid them if you do.
+They are mostly drug runners and would kill you as soon as look at you.
+We have been following a small group from the border for several days.”

-I’m not really sure why I said “no.” It was automatic.
-In that fleeting interaction where we had shared food and water, a travelers bond had been forged.
-I wanted their intents to have been good – not to think I had been in a bad situation.
+I’m not sure why I said “no.” It was automatic.
+A traveler’s bond had been forged in that fleeting interaction where we had shared food and water.
+I wanted their intent to have been good – not to think I had been in a bad situation.

 Small encounters like this would continue to mold the way I hiked.
-I tried never to camp near roads or near where people frequented, unless I was with a group.
-There were exceptions, but most often, even with a group, you would find me hidden away, out in the brush, where I could watch and not be seen.
+I rarely camped near roads or where people frequented unless I was with a group.
+There were exceptions, but most often, even with a group, you would find me hidden away, out in the brush, where I could watch and not be watched.